The Box (Brooklyn Nine-Nine): Plot

-Phillip Davidson (Sterling K. Brown), a successful dentist, is called to the precinct in order to be questioned about his business partner Robert Tupper's death, of which he is deemed the prime suspect.
-Jake Peralta (Andy Samberg) informs Raymond Holt (Andre Braugher) about the case, prompting Holt to cancel his plans in order to interrogate him.
+Phillip Davidson (Sterling K. Brown), a successful dentist, is called to the precinct to be questioned about his business partner Robert Tupper's death.
+Jake Peralta (Andy Samberg) informs Captain Holt (Andre Braugher) about the case, prompting Holt to cancel his evening plans to take part in the interrogation.
+The crime has no physical evidence and, therefore, the two must produce a confession in order to prosecute.
+Jake's initial questioning falls flat when Davidson anticipates his strategy; Holt improvises a "smart cop–dumb cop" riff that succeeds in getting Davidson to reveal he knew where the body was found despite that detail not being released to the public.
+Davidson, however, recovers and claims that Tupper's wife told him where the body was found.

-The interrogation turns out to be even more difficult than expected.
-Davidson manages to hold off the accusations by having an alibi and having excuses for all the connections regarding his whereabouts when Tupper was killed.
-When Jake and Holt's various interrogation tactics repeatedly fail, Davidson manages to himself erode Jake's trust in Holt.
-Eventually, against Holt's request, Jake lies about a witness seeing Davidson at the scene of the crime (citing to Holt Frazier v.
-Cupp) but fails upon learning that the witness died long prior to Tupper's death.
-Davidson calls his lawyer (Romy Rosemont) in order to finally be released and Jake and Holt can only detain him for a few minutes more before they could file an assault report.
+The interrogation continues into the night as Davidson heads off their accusations by having an alibi and explanations for any inconsistencies regarding his whereabouts when Tupper was killed.
+As Jake and Holt's various interrogation tactics repeatedly fail, Davidson manages to erode Jake's trust in Holt and even rattles Holt by mocking PhDs who call themselves "Doctor".
+Eventually, against Holt's advice, Jake lies about a witness seeing Davidson at the scene of the crime (citing Frazier v.
+Cupp which allows police to lie in interrogations to elicit confessions), but this too fails as the supposed witness has been dead for over three years.
+Davidson calls in his lawyer (Romy Rosemont) and calmly awaits the interrogation's time limit.